encode/django-rest-framework/docs/api-guide/renderers.md

 **.charset**: `utf-8`

+#### Customizing BrowsableAPIRenderer

+By default the response content will be rendered with the highest priority renderer apart from `BrowseableAPIRenderer`.
+If you need to customize this behavior, for example to use HTML as the default return format, but use JSON in the browsable API, you can do so by overriding the `get_default_renderer()` method.
+For example:

+    class CustomBrowsableAPIRenderer(BrowsableAPIRenderer):
+        def get_default_renderer(self, view):
+            return JSONRenderer()

 ## MultiPartRenderer

 This renderer is used for rendering HTML multipart form data.  **It is not suitable as a response renderer**, but is instead used for creating test requests, using REST framework's [test client and test request factory][testing].